Brighthui/XF.MessageBox/README.md

 Copy the PopupBox folder to your project and only fix the namespace (replace XF.MessageBox.PopupBox with your own namespace).

-Beware that copy icon files to your Android, IOS and UWP projects as well.
+Beware that copy icon files to your Android, IOS and UWP projects resource folder.

 Click 'Success Message' button will popup this box.